dessn/Pippin/README.md

     SIMFILE_CCPRIOR: DESFIT_DESSIMBIAS5YRCC

     # Which classifier to use.
 Column name in FITRES will be determined from this property.
+    # In the case of multiple classifiers this can either be
+    #    1. A list of classifiers which map to the same probability column name (as defined by MERGE_CLASSIFIERS in the AGGREGATION stage)
+    #    2. A probability column name (as defined by MERGE_CLASSIFIERS in the AGGREGATION stage)
+    # Note that this will crash if the specified classifiers do not map to the same probability column.
     CLASSIFIER: UNITY

     # Default False.
 If multiple sims (RANSEED_CHANGE), make one or all Hubble plots.